purvithakor/aws-machine-learning-1/aws-machine-learning-1-master/Jupyter Notebook Server Mac/README.md

 ---

-2. Open a terminal (if it isn't already open) navigate to the location of your private key (to navigate the linux file structure, remember the terminal commands from the link in step 5 above).
+2. Open a **NEW TERMINAL WINDOW** navigate to the location of your private key (to navigate the linux file structure, remember the terminal commands from the link in step 5 above).
 Then run the following command

  `
  ssh -i mykeypair.pem -L 8157:127.0.0.1:8888 ubuntu@ec2-###-##-##-###.compute-1.amazonaws.com